cloudflare/cloudflare-docs/content/cloudflare-one/policies/browser-isolation/clientless-browser-isolation.md

 Clientless Web Isolation allows users to securely navigate high risk or sensitive websites in a remote browser without having to install the Cloudflare WARP client on their device.

-## Set up remote browser
+## Set up Clientless Web Isolation

 1. In the [Zero Trust dashboard](https://dash.teams.cloudflare.com/), navigate to **Settings** > **Browser Isolation**.
 2. Toggle on **Clientless Web Isolation**.
 3. To configure permissions, click **Manage**.
-You can add authentication methods and [rules](/cloudflare-one/policies/access/) to control who can access the clientless remote browser.
+You can add authentication methods and [rules](/cloudflare-one/policies/access/) to control who can access the remote browser.

-## Use remote browser
+## Use the remote browser

 Clientless Web Isolation is implemented through a prefixed URL, where `<your-team-name>` is your organization's [team name](/cloudflare-one/glossary/#team-name).